qsliu2017/Postgres-XID-wraparound-failure/README.md

 }
 ```

 We can think of XIDs space as a circle.
-Given a XID, there are XIDs in a half of the space greater than it.
+Given a XID, there are 2^31 XIDs (a half of the space) greater than it.

-With this XID space, Postgres just need to promise that, whenever a transcation begins, the greater half of the space is vacuumed.
+With modulo XID space, Postgres just need to promise that, whenever a transcation begins, the greater half of the space is vacuumed.

 ![](modulo-vacuum.svg)